In the footsteps of Sir Winston Churchill: the highlights

 WHY IS THE TRIP SPECIAL?

 Christopher Wilmot-Sitwell: We designed a similar trip to this one in 2018, which quickly sold out and was very well received, so we are thrilled to be offering another amazing rail journey through South Africa.
-The itinerary has been meticulously refined and developed, delving into South Africa’s fascinating past through the Anglo-Zulu and subsequent Boer Wars while giving our guests a real understanding of the country in the present day.
+The itinerary has been meticulously refined and developed, delving into South Africa’s fascinating past through the Anglo-Zulu and subsequent Boer Wars whilst giving our guests a real understanding of the country in the present day.
 Every element is designed to be educational, exciting and, above all, extraordinary and we have secured unparallelled private access to ensure that it exceeds every expectation.

 THE ‘REAL AFRICA’ + LUXURY ON THE ROVOS RAIL TRAIN